cloudify-cosmo/docs.getcloudify.org/content/plugins/aws.md

 **Properties:**

   * `size` This is the size in GB.
-  * `zone` An AWS availability zone, such as `us-east-1b`.
+  * `zone` An AWS availability zone, for example `us-east-1b`.
-  * `device` A device on the attached instance, such as `/dev/xvdf`.
-Note that this needs to be a valid device name on the OS.
+  * `device` A device on the attached instance, for example `/dev/xvdf`.
+Note that this must be a valid device name on the OS.

 **Example**

-This example includes shows adding additional parameters, tagging an instance name, and explicitly defining the aws_config.
+This example shows adding additional parameters, tagging an instance name, and explicitly defining the aws_config.

 {{< gsHighlight  yaml  >}}